abdelbasset1985/ProfilAbdelbasset/README.md

 ## 🌟 About Me
 💻 **Developer** specializing in **Spring Boot** and **Angular**.
-🌱 Currently ex* for advanced UI design.
+🌱 Currently exploring advanced UI design.
 🌍 Transitioned from civil engineering to software development with a passion for creating efficient web applications.
 🤝 Always looking to collaborate on open-source projects and innovative web applications.
 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/abdelbasset1985/).